BCH709 Introduction to Bioinformatics: Compile and Software installation

 Miniconda3

-Miniconda is a package manager that simplifies the installation process.
-Please first install miniconda3 (installation instructions below), and then proceed to the installation of individual tools.
+Miniconda is a lightweight package manager that simplifies the installation process for environments and packages.
+First, install Miniconda3 by following the instructions below, then proceed to install individual tools.

 Install Miniconda

-Visit the miniconda page and get ready to download the installer of your choice/system.
+Visit the Miniconda page to download the installer for your system.

 Linux